Check out my first novel, midnight's simulacra!

 • Kerrisk, The Linux Programming Interface

-• Hennessy + Paterson, Computer Architecture: A Quantitative Approach
+• Hennessy + Paterson, Computer Architecture: A Quantitative Approach. the older editions don't lock material away from you online, but are...older.

 • CLRS, Introduction to Algorithms